scala-steward/sundial/README.md

 Submit your jobs using REST API.
 See description of job JSON format under [JOBS.md](docs/JOBS.md)

-The latest API is hosted here: https://app.apibuilder.io/gilt/svc-sundial/latest
+The latest API is hosted here: https://app.apibuilder.io/gilt/svc-sundial/latest A prettier version of the API can be seen at: http://ui-www.apibuilder.io.s3-website-us-east-1.amazonaws.com/org/gilt/app/svc-sundial